mvtango/catacomb/README.markdown

 # catacomb

-Encrypts content using public keys from GitHub.
+Encrypts content using public keys, for example from GitHub.
-Encrypted files can then be decrypted using the matching `~/.ssh/id_rsa`.
+Encrypted files can then be decrypted using the matching secret key.

 ## Installation